eavanvalkenburg/iotedgedev-sample-python/README.md

 1. **Open VSCode**

     - Open VSCode in the cloned folder
     - VSCode will detect the devcontainer definition and ask to reopen in devcontainer, press accept
+    - Copy the `.env.tmp` file as `.env`

     > The solution comes with a default python module named `filterModule`